 You might be asked to move from Income Support to Universal Credit if you:

 If you’re currently getting Employment and Support Allowance (ESA) read our guide Universal Credit for sick and disabled people.

-Your monthly Universal Credit payment will include a housing costs element which will replace the help you currently get from Housing Benefit.
+Your Universal Credit payment will include a housing costs element which will replace the help you currently get from Housing Benefit.

 If you have your rent paid directly to your landlord at the moment, this will change under Universal Credit.